dwilliams6683/blinkpibridge/README.md

 ```
 ssh-copy-id user@ip
 ```
-*NOTE*: If you are using non-standard ports, you will need to use the following command below instead to transfer the key.
+**NOTE:** If you are using non-standard ports, you will need to use the following command below instead to transfer the key.
 Failing to specify the correct port will fail out in the transfer.
 ```
 ssh-copy-id -p PORT user@ip
 ```